mvolkmann/blog/src/d3/00-intro-article.md

 ```

 That's the very basics of working with SVG.
-But it's all you need to know to draw additions bars in a bar chart later.
+But it's all you need to know to draw additional bars in a bar chart later.

 ## D3 Selection Objects